survivejs/webpack-book/manuscript/extending/02_plugins.md

 {pagebreak}

-## Understanding Compiler and Compilation
+## Understanding compiler and compilation

 `apply` receives webpack's compiler as a parameter.
 Adjust as below: